 On the positive side, some noted that the New York Coliseum’s construction was a supportive response to merchants who saw value in promoting and conducting business transactions at trade shows rather than selling door to door.
 Also, the earlier Grand Central Palace exhibition hall was too small to meet the needs of a growing city.

 In spite of everything, the exhibition center did seem to generate support for the exhibition center concept, which was later successfully undertaken with the construction of the Jacob K. Javits Convention Center.
-In its 30 year life, the Coliseum held hundreds of events highlighting things including yachts, futuristic cars, model rooms, photography, antiques and international flower shows.
+In its 30 year life, hundreds of events were held at the Coliseum – with shows dedicated to yachts, futuristic cars, model rooms, photography, antiques and flowers.

 By the late 1990s, it was clear that the New York Coliseum had failed.
 Groups of homeless people regularly slept in its doorways.
 After various potential sales to corporate entities fell through, it was purchased by Time Warner, razed and the existing Time Warner Center went up.